 Over the past several years, diversity, equity, and inclusion (DEI) have been at the forefront of people’s minds.
 Especially in professional settings, there has been a significant push for organizations to implement DEI practices.
 But, is DEI the future or just a passing trend?
-Let’s take a look at how diversity, equity, and inclusion jobs will have fared in 2023 and where DEI is heading in the year of 2024 to come.
+Let’s take a look at how diversity, equity, and inclusion jobs as ell as where DEI is heading in the year of 2024 to come.

 Diversity, equity, and inclusion are all distinct principles.
 Yet, because of their interconnectedness, they’re often used interchangeably.
 According to McKinsey, diversity is who is represented in the workforce.
 This can include gender, ethnic, and age diversity, as well as many other forms of diversity that can broaden the perspectives within an organization.
 Equity is ensuring that all employees are treated fairly, and that identity doesn’t define outcomes or opportunities in the workplace.
 Inclusion ensures that organizations implement practices that enable all employees to make meaningful contributions and foster a culture where employees feel their voices are heard.